undreamai/LLMUnity/README.md

 ## How to help
 - Join us at [Discord](https://discord.gg/tZRGntma) and say hi!
-- Star the repo and spread the word about the project ❤️!
+- ⭐ Star the repo and spread the word about the project!
 - Submit feature requests or bugs as [issues](https://github.com/undreamai/LLMUnity/issues) or even submit a PR and become a collaborator!

 ## Setup